Birkenhead Corporation Tramways

 History

-The predecessor to Birkenhead Corporation — Birkenhead Commissioners — became a tramway owner on the 21st November 1864, when it leased its newly built standard-gauge tracks at Woodside Ferry to the Birkenhead Street Railway Company; these tracks effectively formed a short extension to the BSRCo's main line, but nevertheless, they made Birkenhead the first local authority in the British Isles to own a tramway.
-The process was repeated on the 6th September 1873, this time connecting to the Hoylake and Birkenhead Rail and Tramway Company's 'Docks' line, and once again on the 19th January 1878 to the Wirral Tramway Company's New Ferry route.
+The predecessor to Birkenhead Corporation — the Birkenhead Improvement Commissioners — became a tramway owner on the 21st November 1864, when it leased its newly built standard-gauge tracks at Woodside Ferry to the Birkenhead Street Railway Company; these tracks effectively formed a short extension to the BSRCo's main line, but nevertheless, they made Birkenhead the first local authority in the British Isles to own a tramway.
+The process was repeated on the 6th September 1873, this time connecting to the Hoylake and Birkenhead Rail and Tramway Company's line, and once again on the 19th January 1878 to the Wirral Tramway Company's New Ferry route.

-Birkenhead was incorporated as a County Borough in 1877, a year that also saw the formation of a new tramway company — the Birkenhead Tramways Company — which acquired the Birkenhead Street Railway Company, and on the 12th October 1879, the Hoylake and Birkenhead Rail and Tramway Company's 'Docks' line.
-The latter, however, was to have serious consequences for the company, as competition from the Mersey Railway Company, principally the opening of its tunnel under the Mersey, led to a dramatic fall in passenger numbers, and ultimately, liquidation.
-The tramway system was, however, rescued by a combination of the corporation, which bought the Birkenhead Tramways Company's tracks (circa 6.3 miles), and a new company — the Birkenhead United Tramway, Omnibus and Carriage Company Limited — which took over operation on the 15th August 1890.
-Birkenhead's other tramway, the Wirral Tramway Company, whilst less affected, also felt the cold winds of competition, and on the 11th March 1895, the corporation once again stepped in, purchasing the latter's tracks (circa 3 miles) and granting them a 21-year lease.
-This proved to be a less-than judicious move, as the WTCo's tracks required renewal, and less than five years later, the corporation would have to put its hand in its pocket once again, this time to buy the WTCo out of the ridiculously long lease.
+Birkenhead was incorporated as a County Borough by Royal Charter on the 13th August 1877, a year that also saw the formation of a new tramway company — the Birkenhead Tramways Company — which acquired the Birkenhead Street Railway Company, and on the 12th October 1879, the Hoylake and Birkenhead Rail and Tramway Company's 'Docks' line.
+The latter, however, was to have serious consequences for the company, as competition from the Mersey Railway Company, as a result of the opening of its tunnel under the Mersey, led to a dramatic fall in passenger numbers, and ultimately, liquidation.
+The tramway system was, however, rescued by a combination of the corporation, which bought the BTCo's tracks (circa 6.3 miles), and a new company — the Birkenhead United Tramway, Omnibus and Carriage Company Limited — which took over operation, as the lessee of the corporation, on the 15th August 1890.

 Uniforms